Communist Youth League of China: Membership and training

 Officially defined as a "reserve force" for the CCP, the CYLC's purpose is to recruit and train young people who may become future party members and officials.
 In addition to the CYLC members it trains for future involvement in the party, the CYLC employs young party cadre who lead the organization, providing them with experience for subsequent leadership roles in other aspects of the party-state.

 Joining the league is relatively easy.
 Prospective members must submit an application statement and be approved by the local branch, which do not typically take a highly selective stance.
+Entrance to the league generally begins at the age of 14.
+Criteria mainly includes achievements in school, correct thinking (which is done largely through an application essay), and proper conduct towards teachers and fellow students.
+By later years, a majority of students in cities generally join the league.
+An applicant is put to a probation period, which lasts around six months to one year.
+During this period, the applicant's attendance to league events and activities is monitored.
 All CYLC members and their personal details are tracked in a database known as Smart League Building.
 As of 2020, CYLC members outside of China are required to "regularly report personal situations" while abroad.

-By the end of 2024, the CYLC had 75.318 million members and 4.397 million organizations throughout China.
-Among them, there were 3,000 local committees, 195,000 grassroot committees, and 4.199 million general branches.
-There were 1.997 million organizations at schools with 38.502 million members, 897 thousand enterprise organizations with 6.795 million members, 360 thousand government organizations with 4.328 million members, 947 thousand organizations at subdistricts, townships, communities, and administrative villages with 23.262 million members, and 196 thousand organizations in social organizations and other fields with 2.431 million members.
+By the end of 2025, the CYLC had 78.336 million members and 5.15 million organizations throughout China.
+Among them, there were 3,000 local committees, 199,000 grassroot committees, 139,000 general branches, and 4.809 million branches.
+There were 2.355 million CYLC organizations at schools with 41.833 million members, 347,000 CYLC organizations in government agencies and public institutions with 3.798 million members, 271,000 CYLC organizations in state-owned and collective enterprises with 2.818 million members, 954,000 CYLC organizations at subdistricts, townships, communities, and administrative villages with 23.917 million members, and 1.223 million organizations in social organizations in emerging fields and other fields with 5.970 million members.